Choose the right wire puller

 • Pointed wire diameter/pointed wire diameter range

-• Maximum die-pull (see below)
+• Maximum die-pull (refer to the section below)

 • Wire tensile strength